 Current Visitor Policies at Monroe Carell

-Masks are now optional for most patients, visitors and employees in our hospitals and clinics.
-We ask that you respect others’ choice about masking.
+Masks are optional for most patients, visitors and employees in our hospitals and clinics.
+We ask that you respect others’ choices about masking.
 Some patients, including those with symptoms of respiratory infection, will be asked to wear a mask.

-We continue to ask that you avoid visiting or accompanying a patient if you have symptoms of illness.
-We also ask that you continue to wash your hands or use hand sanitizer when you enter or leave a patient room.
+Avoid visiting or accompanying a patient if you have symptoms of illness.
+Wash your hands or use hand sanitizer when you enter or leave a patient room.

 These requirements may change from time to time and may differ among our seven hospitals and hundreds of clinic locations.
 Please review specifics below and discuss other details with hospital or clinic staff.

 At Monroe Carell

 - PAVs must wash their hands or use hand sanitizer when they enter or leave the patient room.

 - PAVs who stay overnight should arrive before 8 p.m. and will be re-screened by nursing staff the following morning.

 - Children aged 5 and under visiting patients in the Neonatal Intensive Care Unit (NICU); on floors 6A, 6B, 10A, 10C; or following a solid organ transplant must have a health screening each day they visit.
 This screening should be completed by a member of the unit’s clinical team before the child may visit.